Vararuchi: A Prākṛt grammarian

 The term Prākṛt or Prakrit denotes a multitude of languages all originated from Sanskrit.
 They are all considered as derived from Sanskrit and developed by adopting deviations and by corruption.
-There is no complete agreement on what languages are to be included in this group.
+Indian languages including those in the south are considered Prakrut in Indian classification.
+There is now no complete agreement on what languages are to be included in this group.
 Prakrit is also closely connected with the development of Buddhist and Jaina philosophical thought.

 Vararuci is the name of the author of the oldest extant grammar of Prakrit, titled Prākṛt Prakāśa.
 In this work Vararuci has considered four different dialects: Maharashtri, the older form of Marathi; Sauraseni, which evolved into the Braj language; Magadhi, the former form of Bihari; and Paisaci, a language no longer extant.
 The book is divided into twelve chapters.
 The first nine chapters containing a total of 424 rules are devoted to Maharashtri and of the remaining three chapters, one each is devoted to Paisaci with 14 rules, Māgadhi with 17 rules, and Sauraseni with 32 rules respectively.

 The author of Prakrita Prakasa was also known by the name Katyayana, perhaps the gotra name of Vararuci.
 This gotra name was given to him by the unknown author of a commentary of Prakrita Prakasa named Prakritamanjari.
 In Somadeva's Kathasaritsagara and Kshemendra's Brihatkathamanjari one can see that Katyayana was called Vararuci.
 The oldest commentator of Prakrita Prakasa was Bhamaha an inhabitant of Kashmir who was also a rhetorician as well as a poet.